Sebs69/Asus-ROG-Aml-Deep-Dive/README.md

     }
 }
 ```
-These notifications (`0xD1`, `0xD2`, etc.) are hardware-specific signals that tell the NVIDIA driver to re-evaluate its power state, which is what triggers the futile `_PS0/_DOS/_PS3` power-cycling sequence seen in the traces.
+These notifications (`0xD1`, `0xD2`, etc.) are hardware-specific signals that tell the NVIDIA driver to re-evaluate its power state, which prompts driver power-state re-evaluation; in traces this surfaces as iGPU GFX0._PSx/_DOS toggles plus dGPU state changes via PEPD._DSM/DGCE.

 ## The Mux Mode Confusion: A Firmware with a Split Personality